 Unfortunately, too many marketplaces assume how their shoppers will see the site.
 They focus all of their design efforts on a single experience.

 - At a bare minimum, your ecommerce shop should work on computers, mobile phones, and tablets.
 Too many shops have desktop-only views that require zooming in and out on mobile to see the content properly.

 - Create well-labeled forms.
 This helps your user’s device autofill them with the information they typically have saved to the device.

 - Make it easy to sign in on mobile, such as sending a “no password” login link to reduce the friction of signing into the user’s account.

-The platform supports an array of pre-made templates with great functionalities and to allow merchants to set up their store quickly and seamlessly.
+The platform supports an array of pre-made templates with great functionalities and allows merchants to set up their stores quickly and seamlessly.

 Tailor The Experience To Your Visitors